Shalkar Radio

 Radio «Shalkar» is a structural unit of Kazakh Radio, which broadcasts only in the state language.
 It started broadcasting on January 1, 1966.
 On October 1, 2012 the station moved into a new broadcasting media centre, «QazMedia Ortalygy», in Astana.
 The station is included in the RTRC JSC «Kazakhstan».

 History

 Radio «Shalkar» is a structural unit of Kazakh Radio, which broadcasts only in the state language.
 It has a history of specialised radio for more than 40 years.
 To date, the station has been broadcasting 18 hours a day.

 The basic concept of radio «Shalkar» is the preservation and development of the spiritual heritage of the Kazakh people.

+There is an interesting historical fact about how it got the name "Shalkar".
+A young specialist who graduated from the Kazakh Pedagogical Institute, Faculty of Journalism, joins the team of "Kazakh Radio", which is just being opened.
+That young professional was the writer Keneszhan Shalkarov, a member of the Writers' Union of Kazakhstan.
+When the management of "Kazakh Radio" was preparing to open a new channel, they thought about the name and what to call it.
+Then, young specialist K. Shalkarov expressed his proposal.
+He thought about the name "SHALKAR".
+Thus, the management of "Kazakh Radio" did not object and opened a new channel, which will have a beautiful and very bright name.

 Its thematic focus includes informational, analytical, literary, musical, historical and educational programs.

 Since April 2009, radio «Shalkar» has been broadcast in a new format.
 Programs have become more dynamic and focused primarily on the younger generation of listeners.